YoloNomy/YoloNomy.github.io/docs/codes/Meca/Kepler.md

 In order to study rotations, it will be useful to define another product, called the *cross product*, allowing this time to get a third vector $\vec{w}$ from two vectors $\vec{u}$ and $\vec{v}$.
 It is usually noted $\vec{w}=\vec{u} \times \vec{v}$ or $\vec{w}=\vec{u} \wedge \vec{v}$.

 Contrary to the dot product, this product quantifies how perpendicular the two original vectors are.
-Since it gives back a vector and not a simple number, it has much more geometry hidden in it.
-We'll see that it can actually allow to define a surface from the original vectors.
+Since it gives back a vector and not a simple number, it has a lot of geometry hidden in it.
+We'll see that, while the scalar product defines lengths, the cross product defines surfaces from the original vectors.

 - This third vector is always orthogonal to the plane defined by $\vec{u}$ and $\vec{v}$ and thus always tells you in which plane the two original vectors lies.